kubedb/docs/docs/guides/redis/cli/cli.md

 - metadata.name
 - metadata.namespace

-If StatefulSets exists for a Redis server, following fields can't be modified as well.
+If PetSets exists for a Redis server, following fields can't be modified as well.

 - spec.storageType
 - spec.storage